-Discount rate 2.75% Retirees' share of benefit-related costs

-Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB No. 68.
+Valuation Date: December 31, 2019 Notes Actuarially determined contribution rates are calculated as of December 31 and become effective in January, 13 months later Methods and Assumptions Used to Determine Contribution Rates: Inflation Salary Increases Discount rate Retirees' share of benefit-related costs Administrative expenses 2.5% 3.50% to 11.50%, including inflation 2.75% \$0 All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB No. 68.
 Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.

-2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-Mortality rates - disabled retirees forward for males and a 3 year set-forward for females.
+Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set- forward for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+Other Information: